Nico-Curti/PhDthesis/docs/md/Chapter2/rFBP/Results.md

 In conclusion, we could prove that the rFBP algorithm is able to identify the major part of the significant mutations in the training set.
 However, the use of the only training set to extract the significant weights certainly penalized the rFBP algorithm and a second simulation (without prediction purposes) was performed considering the full set of data, i.e 10 realizations without cross-validation.
 In this second case the rFBP significant weights correctly identified `702/1103` where `696/848` were related to the `-1` class and `6/255` to the `+1` class.
-In both cases we could conclude that the dataset did not contain enough informations for the `+1` class identification for the rFBP algorithm.
+In both cases we could conclude that the dataset did not contain enough information for the `+1` class identification for the rFBP algorithm.

 Following the above results, a final training was performed using only the significant bases identified by the rFBP algorithm and only the significant bases extracted by the $$\chi^2$$ multiple test, using the full set of available classifiers.
 We noticed how the performances of all the classifiers are significantly better using the bases extracted by the rFBP algorithm (always over the 87% of accuracy) than the results obtained considering the $$\chi^2$$ significant bases (only few classifier were able to obtain more than 85% of accuracy).